Does Breathwork Have the Potential to Ease Body Wide Stress?

 - Transformational breathwork: A technique that involves conscious, connected breathing to promote physical, mental, and emotional well-being.

-Breathwork falls into the category of Contemplative practices, according to this article (1).
-Practices with a specific respiration style work on toning the Vagus nerve.
-The Vagus nerve is considered part of the PNS or the parasympathetic nervous system.
+Breathwork and breathing for stress reduction are considered contemplative practices (1).
+These types of practices work on toning the Vagus nerve.
+The Vagus nerve is part of the PNS or the parasympathetic nervous system.
 This system is also called the “rest and digest” system.
-As the name implies, this system is important to your digestion.
+As the name implies, this system is essential to your digestion.
+When the body is stressed, digestion can be impacted.
+Thus, practicing breathwork can help in your digestion, which can help your body function better overall.

 How to Practice Breathwork